iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.2/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.phe.couchto5K 3 reviews"/>
 </p>

+> A decent app, well Made except it resets your run if you tab out for more than a few seconds.
+Not fun if it happens halfway into a workout.
+Other than that, it's good.<br> :date: __2021-06-23 18:35:41__

 > This app would be great if it didn't keep cutting out several times during your run!
 I have to add a seperate timer to keep track of how long I'm running for which isn't ideal.
 The advice & encouragement is helpful though and it's great to realise your progression as the weeks add up.<br> :date: __2021-06-11 09:38:58__